Kuuuube/osu_skills_rs/readme.md

 osu_skills_rs [OPTION]...
 ```

+### Skill Calculator

 Mandatory:

 ```
---file=FILE                 path to .osu file to parse
+--in=FILE                 path to .osu file to parse
 ```

 Optional:

 ```
 --alg=ALG                   calculation alg to use
                             (classic|default)

 --mods=MODS                 integer sum of all mod values to apply